Leonardo of Pisa (Fibonacci)

-The merchant/mathematician Leonardo of Pisa, who was also known as Fibonacci (literally, "son of Bonacci"), was the only European mathematician of note during the Middle Ages.
-His father was a Pisan merchant who was at one time a customs officer for the North African city of Bugia.
-Leonardo visited many of the Mediterranean area's centres of learning, including Egypt, Greece, Sicily, and Syria.
+The merchant/mathematician Leonardo of Pisa, who was also known as Fibonacci (literally, "son of Bonacci"), was perhaps the only European mathematician of note during the Middle Ages.
+His father was a Pisan merchant who was at one time a customs officer for the North African city of Bugia (now Bejaia, Algeria).
+Fibonacci lived there as a child.
+He was tutored by an Islamic tutor and learned about Hindu-Arabic numerals and various mathematical advances of the Arabs.
+Later on, Fibonacci toured the Mediterranean and visited many of the area's centres of learning, including Egypt, Greece, Sicily, Syria, and Provence.
 From these visits he learned the mathematics of the scholars and the calculating schemes in use.

-In 1202, he published the first of his four mathematical books, Liber Abaci, which used the Hindu-Arabic number system, introducing the digits 0-9 to Europe.
+In 1202, he wrote the first of his four mathematical books, Liber Abaci (he would rewrite this book in 1228).
+In this book Fibonacci used the Hindu-Arabic number system and the digits 0–9, making this book the first significant introduction of this system to Christian Europe.
+Out of all of the systems of numerals that he had learned in his travels, he held the Hindu-Arabic numerals in the highest regard, discounting all others as erroneous.
+As he writes in Liber Abaci, "Sed hoc totum et algorismum atque arcus pictagore quasi errorem computavi respectu modi indorum."
 The Muslim influence is clearly demonstrated in his books by the fact that Fibonacci wrote the digits in descending order, and wrote mixed fractions with the fractional part first.

 Fibonacci is most famous for the Fibonacci Sequence, a sequence that was named (in the 19th century) for him based on one of the problems in Liber Abaci.